 - Income Requirement: Applicants must not exceed an annual income of three times the federal poverty level on a household basis.

 - Patent Education Requirement: Applicants must complete an on-line patent law training course provided by the USPTO.

 - Application Subject Matter Requirement: Applicants must request assistance with a potentially patentable invention - as opposed to needing trademark or copyright counsel.

 No, the Ohio Patent Pro Bono Program places patent cases solely for the preparation, filing and the prosecution of an application.

-Does the program provide malpractice insurance?
+Does the program provide malpractice insurance for its attorney volunteers?

 Who is responsible to pay the fees associated with filing and maintaining a patent?